saluji/TSOT/README.md

 In this repository all changes throughout the creation of this prototype are being held here.

 ## Description
-For this project our task was to make a prototype which contains an experience.
+For this project our task was to build a prototype which contains an experience.
 After the player has played through that prototype, they will gain additional knowledge about a certain topic from another perspective.

 ### Features